 In 1964, the British government's Counter-Subversion Committee had its status and remit raised, and it proposed, along with the Foreign Office's Information Research Department (IRD) and the Ministry of Defence, that the Arabic broadcasts from Forces Radio Sharjah be expanded and placed on a new footing.
 (The IRD was the part of the Foreign Office responsible for countering communist and Nasserite propaganda.)

-Additional resources were made available, new premises built and extra staff hired.
 The new series of broadcasts began using the name Voice of the Coast in 1965.

 After Voice of the Coast was hived off to run as a separate station, Forces Radio Sharjah continued as a service for its military audience in the RAF and the TOS.
-The 1968 edition of the World Radio TV Handbook lists Forces Radio Sharjah running on a low-power mediumwave transmitter on 1480 kHz.
+[4]

-Expansion of the station's transmission coverage: By August 1966 Voice of the Coast's low-power mediumwave transmitter had been replaced by a 1-kW mediumwave one and a 10-kilowatt shortwave unit, both supplied by the Foreign Office's Diplomatic Wireless Service (DWS).
+Expansion of the station's transmission capacity and broadcasting hours: The year after it launched, Voice of the Coast's low-power mediumwave transmitter was replaced in 1966 by a 1-kilowatt mediumwave one and a 10-kW shortwave unit, both supplied by the Foreign Office's Diplomatic Wireless Service (DWS).
 The shortwave transmitter gave reception in areas of the Gulf and the Arabian Peninsula well beyond the Trucial States.
-The following year it was noted that a 10-kW mediumwave transmitter had been obtained for the station.

 In 1970, Voice of the Coast moved its base from Sharjah to nearby Dubai but continued to broadcast under same name.

-Shortly before independence in 1971, it was operating with a 10-kW mediumwave transmitter (on 1250 kHz) and a 10-kW shortwave transmitter (on 6040 kHz).
+Shortly before independence in 1971, it was operating from Dubai with a 10-kW mediumwave transmitter (on 1250 kHz) and a 10-kW shortwave transmitter (on 6040 kHz).
 It was on the air for 11 hours a day at 0700-1100 and 1600-2300 local times.
 (Source: World Radio TV Handbook, 1972 edition)

 Closure of the station: By the end of the 1960s the regional political climate had changed.
 The UK's interest in running such media operations in the region had waned.
 Britain had left Aden in 1967 and the following year Prime Minister Harold Wilson announced a general withdrawal of British forces east of Suez.
+The sheikhdoms of the Gulf made plans for their independence.

 The need for Voice of the Coast had also declined as the reputation and influence of Voice of the Arabs never recovered from Egypt’s defeat in the 1967 war.